mildlydeterministic/AYSTeamBuilder/README.md

 - `team_assignments.csv`: player and coach team assignments.
 Usable for input into SportsConnect.
 - Console output includes:
   - Standard deviation of team skill scores
-  - Summary of each team: name, number of players, total score, and sponsor (if present)
+- `team_summary.csv` : Summary of each team: name, number of players, total score, and sponsor (if present)
+- `debug_players.csv`: Player data and calculated skill score

 ---

 ## 🧊 Platform Notes

-- macOS and Windows builds are generated via GitHub Actions
-- No Python installation required for executables
-- Run from Terminal (macOS) or Command Prompt/PowerShell (Windows)

----

-For developers: see `spec.md` and module docstrings for implementation details.
+Built to run with Python 3.12+ using standard library only.